Victoria Wyeth to Participate in Celebration of her Grandfather Andrew Wyeth

 - September 29, The Art of Storytelling Panel & Workshop — Talbot County Free Library at 10:30AM – Free Event

 Don’t miss out on film festival news!
-Sign up for our newsletter and follow us on Instagram and Facebook.
+Be sure to sign up for our newsletter and follow us on Instagram and Facebook.

 Join us as we prepare to celebrate the magic of storytelling and the power of independent cinema in Easton and Chestertown.

-Mr. and Mrs. Paul Prager generously support the Chesapeake Film Festival on behalf of Bluepoint Hospitality, The Nature Conservancy, Shared Earth Foundation, Maryland Humanities, Maryland State Arts Council, Mid-Shore Community Foundation & Artistic Insight’s Fund, ShoreRivers, Talbot Arts, the Maryland Film Office, Choptank Electric Trust, Shore United Bank, Talbot County Department of Tourism, Richard and Beverly Tilghman, U.S. Small Business Administration and Easton Utilities.
+The Chesapeake Film Festival is generously supported by Mr. and Mrs. Paul Prager on behalf of Bluepoint Hospitality, The Nature Conservancy, Shared Earth Foundation, Maryland Humanities, Maryland State Arts Council, Mid-Shore Community Foundation & Artistic Insight’s Fund, ShoreRivers, Talbot Arts, the Maryland Film Office, Choptank Electric Trust, Shore United Bank, Talbot County Department of Tourism, Richard and Beverly Tilghman, U.S. Small Business Administration and Easton Utilities.

 The MD Humanities Grant has been financed in part with State Funds from the Maryland Historical Trust, an agency of the Maryland Department of Planning which is part of the State of Maryland.

-Note: UPDATED: July 2nd | These events are now SOLD OUT.